eosnairobi/eosio-handbook/chapter-2-smart-contracts-on-eosio.md

 They are analogous to applications, bound to identities \(each smart contract is associated to an account\), can be executed asynchronously and generate transactions.

 ## Ricardian Contracts Vs Smart Contracts

 A Smart Contract is a machine readable set of instructions that organizes and controls the arrival of events, and the initiation of actions.
 A Ricardian Contract is a document that outlines the intentions and the actions that will be undertaken.

 The **Ricardian Contract is the best effort to record the agreement**, and the **smart contract is the execution of said agreement.**

-.
+## Structure of an EOSIO Smart Contract

+EOSIO Smart Contracts are composed of actions and data structures.

+The data structures store the state of the blockchain, whereas the actions modify these particular states.

+Actions accept parameters as laid out in the smart contract.